airdeploy/airdeploy-docs/docs/flagger-sdk/overview.md

 sidebar_label: Overview
 ---

-Flagger is the open-source implementation of the feature flagging(feature gating, feature toggles) concept.
+Flagger SDK is the open-source implementation of the feature flagging(feature gating, feature toggles) concept.

 ## Features
 - Blazing fast, requires only one backend call